 There are as many VPN providers as there are stars in the sky, but not all VPNs are credible.
 Some might be “free” but otherwise may need to make money by recording their users' unencrypted internet activity and repackaging the data it can sell from that.
 “If you’re not paying for the product, you are the product” is a relevant axiom here.
 That's not to say paid VPNs are invulnerable from that risk when they become operated by companies with a history of questionable practices.
 Even paid VPN services can potentially have other concerns though, both in their privacy policies and their technology implementation.

-On the policy side of things, you’ll want to look for no-logging or low-logging guarantees, which will legally restrict a VPN from keeping records of your internet activity for longer than a given period of time—the less time it’s kept around, the better.
+On the policy side of things, you’ll want to look for no-logging guarantees, which will legally restrict a VPN from keeping records of your internet activity for longer than a given period of time — the less time it’s kept around, the better.
 Some of these logs may be anonymized in some way to keep some data for tracking usage metrics without tracking the users behind that usage, and although anonymizing logs can be a challenge to do well, it’s still better than not attempting to anonymize the logs.
 Just as with any buying decision however, reputation is established by a service’s users, so see what VPN users you know say about the VPN providers you’re considering, especially if those users have concerns similar to yours.

 Although popular in marketing copy, the country a VPN is located in might offer little or no protection.
 Aside from the vast complex of MLAT and other agreements between countries, law enforcement has a long history of international cooperation, whether they’re in the Five Eyes or any other set of eyes.
-“Based in Switzerland” will not save you from the very long, intercontinental arm of the law.
-On the other end of the connection, the jurisdiction you’re using a VPN from may seem suspicious in countries where VPN usage is rare or heavily restricted.
+“Based in Switzerland” will not save you from the very long, international arm of the law.
+On the other end of the connection, the jurisdiction you’re using a VPN in may seem suspicious in countries where VPN usage is rare or heavily restricted.